Open-EO/openeo-aggregator/README.md

     export OPENEO_BACKEND_CONFIG=src/openeo_aggregator/config/examples/aggregator.dummy.py

-When no valid openEO-Aggregator is set that way, you typically get this error:
+When no valid openEO-Aggregator configuration is set that way, you typically get this error:

     ConfigException: Expected AggregatorBackendConfig but got OpenEoBackendConfig